semente-de/documentation/0.3/identity/README.md

 ## See also

-- semente's visual identity available on [miro](https://miro.com/app/board/uXjVIEuVadM=/).
+- semente's visual identity documentation is available on [miro](https://miro.com/app/board/uXjVIEuVadM=/).